erlendaakre/wp-merchant/README.md

 ## Instructions
 Start up lagom with `sbt runAll`

-view <http://localhost:9000> to confirm all services are running:
+view the service gateway at <http://localhost:9000> to confirm all services are running:
 * Merchant service should be running on port 55045
 * Item service should be running on port ????
 * Offer service should be running on port ????